As an award-winning writer, I understand how to unlock a person's unique point of view and writing style.

 A soap opera writer's job is to create interesting and compelling stories that capture and hold the viewer's attention.
 That's exactly what a college application essay needs to do.

 I work with my students to find their story.
-Together, we explore ideas and identify the best topics; I then teach them the writing skills they need to write a great college application essay.
+Together, we explore ideas and identify the best topics, then I teach them the writing skills they need to write a great college application essay.

 I'm proud to say that college admissions officers have remembered and complimented my students' essays.